AlexsLemonade/training-modules/intro-to-R-tidyverse/00a-rstudio_guide.md

 ## Other resources

-* [Download RStudio Desktop](https://www.rstudio.com/products/rstudio/#Desktop) if you're not using our RStudio server
+* [Download RStudio Desktop](https://www.rstudio.com/products/rstudio/#Desktop) if you're not using our RStudio Server
 * [RStudio Essentials](https://resources.rstudio.com/) from the folks at RStudio
 * [RStudio IDE Cheatsheet](https://resources.rstudio.com/rstudio-cheatsheets/rstudio-ide-cheat-sheet)